 A strategy is typically a blueprint for a project or business that a company follows to achieve success.
 For example, the blueprint might outline who they are as a business, define who they want to reach and how to get to them, and identify the market they wish to enter.

-In order to properly execute a project or business strategy a business must also have a plan for implementation.
-An implementation plan consists of accessing/gathering the resources (funding, marketing, research, etc.) necessary to properly execute a strategy.
-If a strategy is the outline, an implementation plan consists of the details necessary to reach the objectives defined in the outline.
-The ultimate goal of an implementation plan is to help a business to move your project/business forward successfully.
+To properly execute a project or business strategy, a business must also have an implementation plan.
+An implementation plan consists of accessing/gathering the resources (funding, marketing, research, etc.) necessary to execute a strategy correctly.
+For example, if a strategy is an outline, the implementation plan consists of the details required to reach the objectives defined in the outline.
+The ultimate goal of an implementation plan is to help a business move its project/business forward successfully.

-A strategic Implementation process is designed to drive your project or business forward successfully.
-Some of the key components in a strategic implementation plan include:
+A strategic implementation process is designed to drive your project or business forward successfully.
+Some of the critical components in a strategic implementation plan include:

 - Detailing your objectives: What is it you hope to achieve with your project/business.
 Concretely defining who you are as a business and what you hope to achieve will help to give you a direction to follow.

-- Creating timeline: Mapping out a timeline in which you hope to accomplish certain milestones will help you stay organized and on schedule during the implementation phase.
+- Creating timeline: Mapping out a timeframe in which you hope to accomplish certain milestones will help you stay organized and on schedule during the implementation phase.

-- Gathering resources: Any successful project or business must have access to the necessary resources to sustain the process.
+- Gathering resources: Any successful project or business must access the necessary resources to sustain the process.
 Resources include money, time, and staff, etc.

 - Allocation of team roles: Your business/project is a team effort.
-Knowing the best role for each of your team members can help to make your team more efficient and successful.
+Knowing the best position for each of your team members can help to make your team more efficient and successful.

-- Create a plan B: No strategy is perfect and there are inevitable pitfalls and setbacks all businesses experience.
-Knowing how to handle a setback includes having a plan of action at the ready to handle it when it comes up.
+- Create a plan B: No strategy is perfect, and there are inevitable pitfalls and setbacks all businesses experience.
+Knowing how to handle a setback includes having a plan of action ready to go when it comes up.

 Example: Starting a Website